-The Rush 5 shows little tendency to remain neutral in a spiral dive, however some parameters could interfere with its behaviour.
-These might include: unsuitable chest strap settings, total weight in flight outside of the certified weight range, or being in a very deep spiral at a very high sink rate >14m/s.

-You should always be prepared to pilot the wing out of a spiral dive.
-To do so, use opposite weight shift and smoothly apply enough outside brake until you feel the wing start to decelerate, the glider will then start to resume normal flight.
-Recovering from a spiral with hard or quick opposite inputs will result in an aggressive climb and surge and is not recommended.
-Always be prepared to manage the energy, bleed off the speed if necessary.
-Never perform spiral dives close to the ground.
+The Delta 3 shows little tendency to remain stable in a spiral dive; however some parameters could interfere with its behaviour.
+These might include: wrong chest strap settings, total weight in flight outside of the certified weight range, or being in a very deep spiral at a very high sink rate >14m/s.
+You should always be prepared to pilot the wing out of such a spiral dive.
+To do so, smoothly use opposite weight shift and apply enough outside brake to stop the wing from spiralling, the glider will then start to resume normal flight.
+Never attempt to recover from a spiral with hard or quick opposite inputs as this will result in an aggressive climb and surge.